kyma-project/kyma/docs/kyma/docs/040-cr-installation.md

 ## Sample Custom Resource

 This is a sample CR that controls the Kyma installer.
 This example has the **action** label set to `install`, which means that it triggers the installation of Kyma.
+The  **name** and **namespace**  fields in the `components` array define which components you install and Namespaces in which you install them.
+This example shows that you install the `hmc-default` release of the `remote-environments` component in the `kyma-integration` Namespace.

+>**NOTE:** See the `installer-cr.yaml.tpl` file in the `/installation/resources` directory for the complete list of Kyma components.

 ```
 apiVersion: "installer.kyma-project.io/v1alpha1"